Scott Park Baseball Complex

-Scott Park Baseball Complex is a baseball venue in Toledo, Ohio.
-It is home to the Toledo Rockets baseball team of the NCAA Division I Mid-American Conference.
+The Scott Park Baseball Complex is a baseball venue in Toledo, Ohio.
+It serves as a home field for the Toledo Rockets baseball team, which competes in the NCAA Division I Mid-American Conference.
 The venue has a capacity of 1,000 spectators.
 It features stadium lighting, a locker room, dugouts, and a natural grass surface.
 Its dimensions are 330 feet in left field, 400 feet in center field, and 330 feet in right field.